OpenLMIS/openlmis-deployment/README.md

-# openlmis-deployment
+# OpenLMIS Deployment Provisioning and Environments
-Scripts for provisioning and deployment of OpenLMIS v3.
-This repository holds specific tools for managing OpenLMIS test (CI) and UAT deployments, as well as lays out a general recipe for deploying OpenLMIS.
+This repository contains how-tos and scripts for provisioning and deployment of OpenLMIS v3.
+The specific scripts here are actively utilized to for specific automated deployments, which we hope also form a basis for implementers to use as a template.

 ## Recommended deployment topology